OSInside/kiwi/doc/source/index.rst

 In order to address all of these the questions came up:

-  `How to modernize the project without producing regressions`
+  `How to modernize the project without producing regressions?`

-  `How to change/drop features without making anybody unhappy ?`
+  `How to change/drop features without making anybody unhappy?`

 As there is no good way to achieve this in the former code base the decision was made to start a rewrite of KIWI with a maintained and